 Read more: Social Media Recruiting Tips and Strategies

 Great people usually make a habit of surrounding themselves with other highly capable professionals.
 While many employees may already be sharing open roles with qualified contacts in their networks, a well-developed employee referral program can encourage even more of your employees to refer the best talent they know.
 Consider providing incentives for referrals with bonuses and contests so you can create excitement around the program.

 Writing an attention-grabbing and thorough job description is one of the most important parts of the hiring process.

 - Make titles as specific as possible.
 The more accurate your title, the more effective you will be in piquing the interest of the most qualified and interested job seekers.

 - Include the essentials.
-Include core responsibilities, hard and soft skills, day-to-day activities, and explain how the position fits into the organization.
+Write out the core responsibilities, hard and soft skills, day-to-day activities and explain how the position fits into the organization.

-Because there are thousands of jobs posted to Indeed every day, job listing visibility can diminish over time.
-The best way to make sure a job posting continues to stand out is through a sponsored job.
-These paid listings are prominently displayed at the top and bottom of any relevant search results pages, and their placement won’t fall with time like free job listings—which results in more high quality applicants.
+Because there are thousands of jobs posted on Indeed every day, the visibility of your job listing can decrease over time.
+One of the best ways to make sure your job posting continues to stand out is through a sponsored job.
+These paid listings appear more often in any relevant search results and their placement won’t fall back in search results over time like free job listings—which can result in more high-quality applicants.

 Indeed Resume hosts millions of resumes from job seekers across nearly any industry and location.
-Employers can quickly find candidates by entering a job title or skill and geographical area.
-You can narrow down results by criteria like years of experience, education level, and more.
-Also, by setting up a Resume Alert, you can receive daily emails with links to new resumes that match the criteria for the positions you’re looking to fill.
+Employers can quickly find candidates by entering a job title or skill and a city, state or zip.
+You can narrow down results by criteria like years of experience, education level and more.
+You can also set up a Resume Alert to receive daily emails with links to new resumes that match the criteria for the positions you’re looking to fill.

 To set up a Resume Alert: